 I won’t lie, it’s been pretty crushing this time.
-I sensed it was coming from a week out with someone I’d been calling my boyfriend with trepidation: unanswered phone calls, monosyllabic text messages, all petering out until… nothing.
+I sensed it was coming from a week out: unanswered phone calls, monosyllabic text messages, all petering out until… nothing.

-Nothing but a huge empty canyon where the warm communication should have been.
+Nothing but a huge empty canyon where the communication should have been.

 This time I completely missed the mark

-Funnily enough, I wasn’t upset because I missed the person I was in the relationship with.
+Funnily enough, I wasn’t upset because I missed the person I was dating.
 I was more gutted that again I’d somehow put myself in the vulnerable position of being ghosted.
 After the last time I’d vowed I’d be wary, exercise caution when I figured out who to trust relationship-wise, and when.
 Yet this time I somehow completely missed the mark.

 It was progressing as you’d expect: I’d accompanied him to the Christening of his friend’s children, been invited to be his date at his sister’s wedding.
-We’d spent time at each other’s homes, enjoyed some lovely dates, started planning a 10-day summer holiday (New York then Miami).
-We’d talked about him meeting my children and my parents.
+We’d spent a little time at each other’s homes, enjoyed some lovely dates, started tentatively discussing a 10-day holiday (New York then Miami).
 It was, I thought, going swimmingly.

 Until it suddenly wasn’t.
 One moment I was excitedly waiting for him to return from a long trip to Russia, chattily confirming table reservations for our date that weekend, the next I wasn’t sure if he was alive.
 It was that sudden: out of nowhere, all communication attempts went ignored.

-I read between the lines and, having not heard from him in 48 hours, cancelled the table I’d booked at his favourite restaurant.
+I read between the lines and, having not heard from him in 48 hours, cancelled the table I’d booked.
 I sent one final message: “are you dead?” (subtext: “you will be”), and hours later received a message back about having a hard time at work and needing ‘some space’.

 That was the last I heard from him.